 Coherence, Collectivity, and Measurement

 We have argued that epistemic outsourcing motivates a species of (socio-functional) foundationalist epistemology.
-We also claimed that socio-functional foundations figure in scientific measurements of rodent social behaviors.
-Taken together, these two claims entail there is an epistemically foundationalist dimension to the epistemology of measurement.
+We also claimed that socio-functional foundations figure in scientific measurements of mouse behaviors.
+Taken together, these two claims entail the epistemology of measurement has a foundationalist dimension.
 However, this picture of the epistemology of measurement faces an important challenge: there is a growing consensus in the philosophy of science that coherentism provides the most plausible epistemology of measurement (e.g., Bokulich, 2020; Chang, 2004; Crasnow, 2020; Tal, 2016, 2019; van Fraassen, 2008).
 In section 4.1 we present this challenge in detail, and in sections 4.2 through 4.4 we offer our reply.

 A coherentist challenge